 See in Glossary compiler toolchain to cross-compile the Unity runtime code (written in C and C++) into WebAssembly (also known as Wasm), which has been designed to be small in size, load-time and memory efficient as well as able to deliver close to native speed execution.
 For more information about WebAssembly in Unity, check this blog post.

 To convert the .NET game code (your C# scripts) into WebAssembly, we use a technology called IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building Projects for some platforms.
 More info

 See in Glossary.
 IL2CPP takes .NET bytecode and converts it to corresponding C++ source files, which is then compiled using emscripten to convert your scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary to Wasm.

 Unity WebGL content is supported in the current versions of most major browsers on the desktop, however there are differences in the level of support offered by the different browsers.
-Mobile devices are currently not supported by Unity WebGL.
+Mobile devices are not supported by Unity WebGL.

 Not all features of Unity are available in WebGL builds, mostly due to constraints of the platform.
 Specifically:

-System.Threading namespace is not supported).
+System.Threading namespace is not supported.

 See in Glossary, due to security concerns.
 See: WebGL Networking.